pypeit/PypeIt/doc/setup.rst

 output.
 You can also select the metadata by which to sort the output, change the columns that are printed, etc.

+By default, the columns provided in the output table are identical to the columns in the :ref:`data_block` of a :ref:`pypeit_file`; to print columns with all the metadata collected, add ``-c all`` to the command line.

 .. _pypeit_setup:

 pypeit_setup
 ============

-PypeIt includes the :ref:`pypeit_setup` script that one executes to prepare for the data reduction by automatically associating fits files to specific :ref:`frame_types` and collecting groups of frames collected in a unique instrument configuration.
+``pypeit_setup`` is the script one executes to prepare for the data reduction by automatically associating fits files to specific :ref:`frame_types` and collecting groups of frames taken using unique instrument configurations.
 The script usage can be displayed by calling the script with the ``-h`` option:

 .. include:: help/pypeit_setup.rst